Descent (video game): Legacy

 Descent is credited with starting a subgenre of six-degrees-of-freedom first-person shooters, and remains an icon of the subgenre.
 It holds a Guinness World Record for being the first fully 3D first-person shooter, and its popularity spawned two sequels: Descent II in 1996 and Descent 3 in 1999.
 It also led to a 1999 trilogy of Peter Telep novels based on the series, comprising Descent, Descent: Stealing Thunder, and Descent: Equinox.
 It brought about a handful of similar "Descent clones", most notably Forsaken, which was released by Acclaim Entertainment in 1998 and had similar graphics and almost identical gameplay to Descent.

 In 1997, Interplay released Descent to Undermountain, a role-playing video game that used a modified version of the Descent graphics engine.

 Since Descent 3, there had been plans and considerations to work on another game in the series.
 Those were either cancelled or abandoned in favor of other projects.
 Volition, the developer of the FreeSpace series, began work on Descent 4.
 Again, development was cancelled, as most of the company was interested in developing a fantasy role-playing game instead.
 It would have been a prequel to Descent, and reportedly served as the basis for the 2001 first-person shooter Red Faction.
 Similarities would have included plot points such as an evil faceless corporation and the mysterious "Plague" they are attempting to harness.
-President of Volition Mike Kulas stated in an interview that the Red Faction and Descent universes are strictly separate, but also that the code intended for Descent 4 had been used in Red Faction.
+President of Volition Mike Kulas stated in an interview that the Red Faction and Descent universes are strictly separate, but also that the technology intended for Descent 4 had been used in Red Faction.

 A series revival was planned in the late 2010s when development of another Descent title was confirmed.
 On Kickstarter in March 2015, Descendent Studios announced a prequel to the original game, partnering with Interplay and using their intellectual property rights to develop it.
 Titled simply Descent, it would have been the first game since Descent 3 to be released in the series.
 However, after a settlement in 2022, the game was renamed to Ships That Fight Underground, dropping the Descent title altogether.
 Another game, Overload, was announced on Kickstarter by Revival Productions and successfully crowdfunded in 2016.
 It included many of the former employees of Parallax Software, including co-founders Mike Kulas and Matt Toschlog.
 It is a six-degrees-of-freedom tunnel shooter and a spiritual successor to the Descent games that released in 2018.